It seems like nowadays that you don’t need any kind of plan to get a business up and running.

 I quickly found a very detailed e-commerce market report, for example.

-It contains data on e-commerce trends, opportunities, and behaviors that would be priceless for a relevant business plan.
+It contains data on e-commerce trends, opportunities, and behaviours that would be priceless for a relevant business plan.

 This kind of information is what we call secondary data.
 It was collected by another party, and we can reference it in our plan to back up points and statements.